Home > Strategy Index > Bullish Trading Strategies

 Breakeven Point(s)

-The underlier price at which break-even is achieved for the bull call spread can be calculated using the following formula.
+The underlier price at which break-even is achieved for the bull call spread position can be calculated using the following formula.

 • Breakeven Point = Strike Price of Long Call + Net Premium Paid